code-payments/code-privacy-simulator/README.md

 To run the tests and simulations, simply run `npm run tests` or `npm run simulation` or `npm run examples` from the command line.

-## Simulated Sends
+## Tests

-There are a number of test scenarios and simulations that can be activated in the codebase.
+There are a number of test scenarios and simulations provided in the codebase.

 For example, in `Subtest: send 5 (dynamic full)`, you'll see outputs like the following: